-Sometimes the easiest baking during the holidays is simply to adapt the deco0rating style to suit.
-Take these Santa Hat Cupcakes for instance – such a cute and festive way to Christmas-up a cupcake just by decorating a theme!
+Sometimes the easiest baking during the holidays is simply to adapt the decorating style to suit.
+Take these Santa Hat Cupcakes for instance – such a cute and festive idea for a Christmas cupcake, simply by decorating on an adorable theme!

 When doing my holiday baking, oftentimes I don’t like going for in-your-face typical recipes that include eggnog or peppermint for instance.
 Instead I take my tried and true cupcakes, cake, cookies or fudge – and simply add festive shapes or sprinkles.
 Boom, easy right?

 The thing I love most about these Santa Hat Cupcakes, aside from the delicious taste of course – is that they are so stinking cute.
 Kids and adults alike can’t help but to smile on first glance.
 These are perfect for bringing along to the next holiday party, they’re sure to be a hit.

 Many Santa Hat Cupcake recipes involve making the hat out of frosting, which requires a lot of frosting and can be intimidating for those that are frosting-intimidated.
 This is a much simpler and faster way to get the effect, thanks to the help of strawberries and a yummy classic vanilla buttercream frosting.
 I adore this Christmas cupcake, it’s yummy and impressive!

 Easy and simple Santa Hat Cupcakes made with strawberries and a yummy classic vanilla buttercream frosting.
 Festive holiday cupcake recipe

 - 3 tablespoons butter softened